What is Ekadashi? – 24 Different types of Ekadashi names list

 22. Amalaki Ekadashi

-Amalaki Ekadashi falls on the 11th tithi of Shukla Paksha of Falgun month, characterized by devotees offering honor to Amala (Indian Gooseberry) which is regarded as the residence of Lord Vishnu.
-The sacred day of Amla Ekadashi also marks the beginning of the colorful festival of Holi.
+Amalaki Ekadashi falls on the 11th tithi of Shukla Paksha of Falgun month, characterized by devotees offering honour to Amala (Indian Gooseberry), which is regarded as the residence of Lord Vishnu.
+The sacred day of Amla Ekadashi also marks the beginning of the colourful festival of Holi.

 23. Kamada Ekadashi

-Kamada Ekadashi is observed on the 11th day of Shukla Paksha of Chaitra month.
-Kamada means fulfillment of all your desires and dreams.
+Kamada Ekadashi is observed on the 11th day of the Shukla Paksha of the Chaitra month.
+Kamada means fulfilment of all your desires and dreams.
 Thus, the followers of the Hindu religion especially celebrate this day with the greatest austerity and devotion.

 24. Papmochani Ekadashi